pryoritymusic/webpagetest-blog/src/posts/june-webpagetest-roundup.md

 ![A screenshot showing the simplified form for running a core web vitals test, with only a URL and device form factor required.](https://res.cloudinary.com/psaulitis/image/upload/f_auto,q_auto/v1625749729/core-web-vitals-test_mvevpr.png)

-When the test completes, you'll land directly on the Core Web Vitals diagnostics page so you zero in on these key metrics right away.
+When the test completes, you'll land directly on the Core Web Vitals diagnostics page so you can zero in on these key metrics right away.

 ![A WebPageTest Test result, showing the Core Web Vitals Diagnostics page with core web vitals prominently displayed](https://res.cloudinary.com/psaulitis/image/upload/f_auto,q_auto/v1625749729/core-web-vitals-page_qnpipt.png)